-If a developer considers that the level of obligations required would render their proposal unviable, then the developer will be expected to provide the full financial details of the proposal to the Council, in a financial appraisal submitted and signed by an appropriately qualified and independent financial professional.
+- 1.38 If a developer considers that the level of obligations required would render their proposal unviable, then the developer will be expected to provide for the full financial details of the proposal to the Council, in a financial appraisal submitted and signed by an appropriately qualified professional.
+This will be handled on a confidential basis in recognition of a developers commercial interests.
 For the Council to consider an "unviable" argument, it will be essential that the developer shares information substantiating this on an open book basis.
-If there is any disagreement on the financial appraisal the Council will expect the developer to agree to an adjudication by an independent financial body and any costs of the adjudication funded by the developer.

-Any deviation from the Council's standard obligations will be considered as an unusual exception.
-Where these occur the developer will be required to demonstrate what exceptional circumstances would give rise to the case made.
-If the Council agrees that a scheme cannot reasonably afford to meet all the normal requirements after going through the above process, then these requirements may be prioritised.
-Prioritisation would be agreed through negotiation with the developer and consultation with other parties (subject to the scheme being acceptable in all other respects).
+If there is any disagreement on the financial appraisal the Council will expect the developer to agree to an adjudication by an independent financial body and any costs of the adjudication funded by the developer. - Every proposed development must be assessed against the relevant planning policy, and obligations will only be required where a development would otherwise be unacceptable in planning terms.
+In these instances the developer will be expected to provide the full cost of meeting the public infrastructure requirements outlined in this SPD.
+Only in exceptional circumstances would the Council consider a reduction in the full cost.
+In these cases the public infrastructure requirements may be prioritised in accordance with the Council's policy priorities, in consultation with interested parties.
+Until such a time as a formal priority mechanism for apportioning a reduced level of Planning Obligation is determined (in accordance with the Council's Objectives and Priorities) then generally the requirements will be apportioned on the ratio or percentage as if there was no reduction in infrastructure.

-4. Dudley Council's Approach to securing Planning Obligations
+Dudley's Approach to Securing Planning Obligations

-This section sets out Dudley Council's approach to securing Planning Obligations.
+1.40 This section sets out Dudley Council's approach to securing Planning Obligations.
 This will include looking at the procedures for drafting agreements and dealing with financial contributions and for carrying out monitoring of Planning Obligations.